Brazilian football league system: State leagues

 In the state pyramid, which consists of several independent state championships, the participating clubs, which also include Série A, Série B and Série C clubs, are limited to their own states (however, there are some minor exceptions, like in the Campeonato Brasiliense, where Unaí from Minas Gerais, and Luziânia and Bosque Formosa Esporte Clube from Goiás also compete, due to their proximity to Brasília, the capital of the Brazilian Federal District.
 The leagues are usually divided in two, three or four levels.
 The number of clubs per level, as well as the number of levels, are different in each state.
-For example, in São Paulo there are 16 clubs in the first level, but in Minas Gerais there are 12, and in Rondônia there are just eight clubs.
+For example, in São Paulo there are 16 clubs in the first level, but in Minas Gerais there are 12, and in Rondônia there are only eight clubs.
 Also, the number of promoted and relegated clubs are different from one state to the other.
 Since 2009, the best placed clubs in the state leagues not already qualified for Série A, B, or C qualify for the Série D.

 State championships may include obscure formats or experiment with proposed innovations in rules.
 As the Série A, Série B and Série C clubs usually have to be seeded to avoid fixture congestion, some rules adopted may be quite unfair.
 In the 2008 Campeonato Carioca, the big four (Botafogo, Flamengo, Fluminense and Vasco da Gama) always played home against the other participating clubs.